 Absolutely thrilled to announce an upcoming exhibition at the National Glass Centre, University of Sunderland.
 Artists Cate Watkinson and Colin Rennie, with contributions from MA and PhD students from the Centre will be creating a fantastic array of installations, all based on Grosseteste’s treatises on light, colour and the rainbow.
-The exhibition will run from October 2017 to February 2018 at the Glass Centre.
+The exhibition will run fromContinue reading “Exhibition at the National Glass Centre, University of Sunderland”

 One not to miss!
 Tom McLeish is featured at 21.00 on Wednesday this week, talking with Philip Ball, on Science Stories, Radio 4: The Medieval Bishop’s Big Bang Theory.
 Tom and Philip explore the scientific world of Robert Grosseteste, rainbows, colour and light streaming through Cathedral windows, and the birth of the cosmos described in his treatise ‘OnContinue reading “Medieval ‘Big Bang Theory’…”